benjvi/PRify/README.md

 Download the latest binaries from the [releases page]().

-A dockerfile is also provided at `benjvi:prify:latest` for use in docker-based CI systems.
+A dockerfile is also provided at `benjvi/prify:latest` for use in docker-based CI systems.

 # Getting Started